 If you have symptoms of COPD and a history of exposure to lung irritants — especially cigarette smoke — your doctor may recommend these tests:

 - Pulmonary function tests.
 Spirometry is the most common lung function test.
 During this test, you'll be asked to blow into a large tube connected to a spirometer.
 This machine measures how much air your lungs can hold and how fast you can blow the air out of your lungs.
 Spirometry can detect COPD even before you have symptoms of the disease.
 It can also be used to track the progression of disease and to monitor how well treatment is working.
+Spirometry often includes measurement of the effect of bronchodilator administration.
+Other lung function tests include measurement of lung volumes, diffusing capacity and pulse oximetry.

 - Chest X-ray.
 A chest X-ray can show emphysema, one of the main causes of COPD.
 An X-ray can also rule out other lung problems or heart failure.